nuejs/nue/packages/nuejs.org/docs/page-layout.md

   </span>
 ```

-The standard [aria-haspopup](//developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-haspopup) and [aria-expanded](//developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-expanded) roles can be used on your CSS to implement the dropdown behaviour.
+The standard [aria-haspopup](//developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-haspopup) and [aria-expanded](//developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-expanded) roles can be used on your CSS to implement the dropdown behavior.

 [.note]